iitd-plos/baadal2.0/baadaltesting/devbox/README.md

 **Steps**

-1. To mount Controller datastore on other machines, edit /etc/exports to give permission to host IPs.
-Sample entry will be as follows:
+1. There should be common datastores on all machines to facilitate VM migration.
+To mount Controller datastore on other machines, edit /etc/exports to give permission to host IPs.
+Sample edited entry will be as follows:
 ```bash
 /baadal/data 10.17.0.0/16(rw,sync,no_root_squash,no_all_squash,subtree_check)
 ```